ErichHeinemann/MiniWI/MINI-WI-ESP32/readme.md

 Solder all modules ( depends on version of bottom ) to the Stripboards

 Step 12:
-Create the connection for VCC/VDD , GND, SDA and SCL between all modules.
+Create the connection for VCC/VDD 3.3Volts, GND, SDA and SCL between all modules.
-Connect the Wires from the brass-nails ( Touch Sensors ) from Bottom Down to the Inputs 0 to 11 of the MPR121 module.
+Connect the Wires from the brass-nails ( Touch Sensors ) from Bottom Down to the 12 Inputs 0 to 11 of the MPR121 module.

 Step 13:
 Insert the MPX DP53DP (Pressure-Sensor ) via the silicon-tube to the Split-Box. solder 4 wires to the DP52DP ( V+ goes to 3.3V or 5 Volts ...
 I had measured very low voltages and decided to go to 5 Volts.
 Out + / Out - have to be connected to the ADS1115 ADC0 and ADC1.
+Check the documentation for YOUR pressure-seensor as I did not find a genral pinout of theem. they are different from modell to model!

 Step 14:
-Measure the connections to the ESP32, - are there any shorts between SDA/SCL or +VDD and GND??
+Measure the connections to the ESP32 with a multimeter, - are there any shorts between SDA/SCL or +VDD and GND??
 Check the Connection from the Touch-Sensors to the MPR121

 Step 15: